This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 In this article, we’ll show you all the steps to clean memory foam mattresses and some general tips to maintain them.

 Remove the bedsheets and first vacuum the top of the mattress then the sides.
-Next, flip the mattress or stack it up against a wall to clean the bottom of the mattress.
+Next, flip the mattress or lean it against a wall to clean the bottom of the mattress.

 You’ll probably notice that you’ve got some stains on your mattress or that it’s emitting an odor.
 You can use a spray bottle to get these stains out.